Text Analytics Forum 2018 Schedule

 Performing and synthesizing text analysis is not an easy task.
 It requires different level of disciplines.
 In this session, Chung and Duddempudi share lessons learned and journey on how to develop the capability for the team, centered around these areas: disciplines required to perform text analysis; generating the right level of insights to answer business questions; integrating into business operations; and determining criteria to select the right tools.

-Alice Chung, Senior Analytics Manager Manager, Genentech
+Alice Chung, Senior Analytics Manager, Genentech

 • Deepthi Duddempudi, Data Scientist, Incedo